phenomecentre/nPYc-Toolbox/README.md

 Alternatively, using pip and a local copy of the source:

     pip install /nPYC-toolboxDirectory/

+To update the current installed version use:

+    pip install --upgrade nPYc

 Installation with pip allows the usage of the uninstall command